December 4, 2019 How to Rock 2020 (5 Best Bar + Restaurant New Year’s Resolutions)

 Action: Automate Your Email Marketing

 For as low as $10/month, you can use a service like MailChimp to automatically send guests a welcome email when they subscribe to your email list.
 Or, set a “trigger” to email a coupon on the guest’s birthday.
-You can even automate your email list buildout with a service like Gazella.
-Gazella asks for the guest’s email in exchange for use of your free wi-fi.
+You can even automate your email list buildout with a service like Yelp Wi-Fi, which asks for the guest’s email in exchange for use of your free wi-fi.

 Action: Use Digital Signage

 All signs point to putting digital signage at the top of your bar and restaurant goals list.
 Simple software turns your existing TVs into dynamic display ads.
-With the right digital signage partner, you get free templates – ready to customize with daily specials and upcoming events.
+With the right digital signage system, you get free templates – ready to customize with specials and events.
 You can even set digital ads to automatically rotate by daypart and day.

 Results: Save on Print Costs, Increase Sales by 30%